-5. The security policy document, including a detailed risk assessment in relation to its payment services and description of the security control and mitigation measures taken to adequately protect payment service users against the risks identified, including fraud and illegal use of sensitive and personal data.
+5. The security policy document, including a detailed risk assessment in relation to its payment services and a description of the security control and mitigation measures taken to adequately protect payment service users against the risks identified, including fraud and illegal use of sensitive and personal data.

-A requirement to have such a security policy document is not a new one, however such a document had not been required for authorisation purposes under the PSD1.
-The PSD2, on the other hand, imposes such a requirement and, further, the content of such a security policy document is wider if compared with current regulations.
+A requirement to have such a security policy document is not a new one, however, such a document had not been required for authorisation purposes under the PSD1.
+The PSD2, on the other hand, imposes such a requirement, and, further, the content of such a security policy document is wider if compared with current regulations.